There are multiple HUD regulations that determine what properties may accept a Section 8 Housing Choice Voucher:

 A HCV participant may only port out to a different area after one year of residency in the jurisdiction of the housing authority that issued the voucher.
 If the voucher holder was a resident in the jurisdiction when they initially applied for the voucher, they may request to port out to a different jurisdiction at any time.
 (For example, if you live in New York City, New York, and apply for the Chicago Housing Authority Section 8 waiting list in Illinois, you must live within the Chicago Housing Authority's jurisdiction with your voucher for 12 months before porting.
 But, if you live in Chicago, IL and apply for the Chicago Housing Authority Section 8 waiting list, you may port to a new area any time after you receive your voucher.)

-When searching for a new a new area, it's important to know the Section 8 Housing Choice Voucher income qualifications, as well.
+When searching for a new area, it's important to know the Section 8 Housing Choice Voucher income qualifications, as well.
 If your household does not qualify for the housing authority's income limits, you may not port there.

 Housing authorities are given a lot of leeway by HUD in their porting policy, so there may be other specific factors required to be able to port your voucher.